niwith/DropInMultiplayer/DropInMultiplayer/README.md

 ### Commands Examples
 These commands should be sent into the game chat (not the console)
   1. join_as Commando = Spawns you in as commando.
-  2. join_as Huntress niwith = Spawns niwith in as Huntress, replace niwith with whoever you'd like to spawn as huntress/whatever in the names list
+  2. join_as Huntress niwith = Spawns niwith in as Huntress, replace niwith with whoever you'd like to spawn as huntress/whatever in the names list.
+This seems to be bugged at the moment, hopefully I can find a fix in next release for it

-# Installation (Mod Manager)
- 1. Click the install with Mod Manager button
- 2. Done

-# Installation (Manual)
- 1. Extract "DropInMultiplayer.dll" from the zip file and place it into  "/Risk of Rain 2/BepInEx/plugins/" folder.
- 2. Done

 # Changelog

+### 1.0.18
+* Added option to spawn as random character - join_as Random

+### 1.0.17
+* Fixed bug which sometimes occured when installing DropInMultiplayer with other mods, notably Starstorm2
+* Removed requriement for developers to manually pass invalid items along to DropInMultiplayer, items are now taken directly from the availible drop items in a run
+* Added config option to enable join as heretic (off by default)

 ### 1.0.16
 * Added dependancy back for R2API